-No sooner had the acquittal been announced, than the court staff clambered through the windows, vaulted over the courtroom barrier and pushed the judge’s chair to catch a glimpse of the actor and take pictures of him
+No sooner had the acquittal been announced, than the court staff clambered through the windows, pushed the judge’s chair to catch a glimpse of the actor and take pictures of him

 “Salman nikal jayega” (Salman will walk free) was what was heard most commonly across the past four days in and around court number 43 at the Bombay High Court.
 And when the judge indeed acquitted the actor of all charges, all hell broke loose.
 In the house of law, no one followed the law.